Home News & Updates How to Conduct a Video Job Interview

 Before The Interview

-There are certain steps you should take to ensure that you are well-prepared to conduct a video interview.
+There are certain steps you should take to ensure that you are well-prepared to conduct virtual interviews.

 Chose easy-to-use teleconferencing software